ApexRMS/stconnect/docs/getting_started.md

 <img align="middle" style="padding: 3px" width="450" src="assets/images/screencap-3.PNG">
 <br>
 As shown in the image above, the Library you have just opened contains two folders, each containing two Scenarios.
 Each Scenario is also given a unique ID.
 These scenarios contain a suite of model inputs derived from historical land change data.
-The scenarios named ***4X Less Urbanization Scenario*** contain model inputs corresponding to an alternative land management plan where urbanization targets are 4 times less than those of the paired ***Baseline Scenario***.
+The scenarios named ***4X Less Urbanization Scenario - Hilo Focal Region*** contain model inputs corresponding to an alternative land management plan where urbanization targets are 4 times less than those of the paired ***Baseline Scenario - Hilo Focal Region***.
 <br>

 To view the details of the first of these Scenarios: